fearless23/ds_and_algo/src/ds/BalancedBinarySearchTree/README.md

 ## Parent of starting node ?
 In tree1, if node `A` has a parent P, after rotation `A` has left child, some right child and P as parent which break binary tree (binary tree nodes have max one parent only).
 So, we point the Parent P to node `B` now.
-This is easily acheived since we return the new node on top from rotate function, parent can now point to returned node.
+This is easily achieved since we return the new node on top from rotate function, parent can now point to returned node.

 ## Types of BBST
 - AVL Tree